davosmith/moodle-block_dndupload/README.txt

 * Moving resources that you have just uploaded around has slight sorting issues with other files you have just uploaded (if it is a problem, refresh the page)
 * Chrome seems to work fine with links/text from a range of sources.
 Firefox (version 7.0.1, tested on Ubuntu), seems fine with text from another Firefox Window, but struggles with that from other applications.

+==Changes==

+2012-01-12 - Now saves 'userid' in file database entry, so uploaded files appear in 'recent files' in file picker.

 ==Thanks==

 Thanks to the following websites, that were invaluable in the creation of this block: